Designations Congruent with Things: Chapter 23

 Not a lot more, it’s true, but a little more.

-“There was no fainting, Hermann,” he says, relaxing back against the floor in exhausted, temporary defeat.
+“There was no fainting, Hermann.”
+He relaxes back against the floor in exhausted, temporary defeat.
 “There was just some feeling weird and then some lying down and then some falling asleep in what turned out to be a bad idea cascade.”

 Hermann is silent.

-Newt is about to say something totally normal, like, ‘it’s dark in here,’ or, ‘did you make any freshmen cry today?’ or, ‘what are you going to make for dinner, not that you have to make dinner, but if you were planning on it I would not say no to spätzle,’ but Hermann beats him to it.
+Newt is about to say something totally normal, like, “It’s dark in here,” or, “Did you make any freshmen cry today?” or, “What are you going to make for dinner, not that you have to make dinner, but if you were planning on it I wouldn’t say no to spätzle,” but Hermann beats him to it.

-“You’re cold,” he says, like he’s driving a fatal strike of a spike into the vampire heart of Newt’s ‘sleeping’ story, when really it’s nothing of the kind; the currently unimpressive temperature of Newt’s extremities is a totally normal consequence of losing thermal energy for hours to the heat sink of the floor and replacing it by metabolism at a slightly lower rate than normal in the context of peripheral vasoconstriction.
-His peripheral vasculature isn’t going to be nicely dilated if he’s lying on a surface that’s below the temperature that his hypothalamus would like to be setting.
+“You’re cold,” he says, like he’s driving a fatal strike of a spike into the vampire heart of Newt’s “sleeping” story, when really it’s nothing of the kind; the currently unimpressive temperature of Newt’s extremities is a totally normal consequence of losing thermal energy to the heat sink of the floor and replacing it by metabolism at a slightly lower rate than normal in the context of peripheral vasoconstriction.
+His peripheral vasculature isn’t going to be nicely dilated if he’s lying on a surface with a temperature below the one his hypothalamus would like to be setting.

 Obviously.